sromic1990/Vending-Machine-Class-Library/README.md

 - Some items are drinks
 - Some items are weapons
 - Vending machine has debug logging
-- As a developer I can inject different type of logger implementation to the vending machine class  -
+- As a developer I can inject different type of logger implementation to the vending machine class

 (Pick one):
 - Tests with NUnit
 - Tests with SpecFlow in Gherkin syntax

+# CONSTRAINTS
-#CONSTRAINTS  - Must be .Net or .Net Core
+- Must be .Net or .Net Core